databricks/terraform-provider-databricks/docs/resources/recipient.md

 ---
 subcategory: "Unity Catalog"
 ---
-# databricks_share Resource
+# databricks_recipient Resource

-Within a metastore, Unity Catalog provides the ability to create a recipient to attach delta shares to..
+Within a metastore, Unity Catalog provides the ability to create a recipient to attach delta shares to.

 A `databricks_recipient` is contained within [databricks_metastore](metastore.md) and can contain a list of shares.